miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 The collector-emitter current is magnitudes higher than the base current.
 In fact, the base current and the collector-emitter current are proportionally linked by the proportionality constant Hfe that we can find in data sheets of transistors.

 #### MOSFET
 A more advanced transistor version is the MOSFET, which is used in almost every integrated circuit today.
 Your laptop and phone contain billions of them, and with each passing year, their sizes shrink drastically.
 Today, the smallest are only 7-10nm small.
-A silicon atom is 0.2nm tall, which clarifies how tiny these transistors are today.
+A silicon atom is 0.2nm tall, which clarfies how tiny these transistors are today.

 MOSFET stands for
 Metal Oxide Semiconductor Field Effect Transistor